citusdata/citus_docs/faq/faq.rst

 Can I join distributed and non-distributed tables together in the same query?
 -----------------------------------------------------------------------------

 If you want to do joins between small dimension tables (regular Postgres tables) and large tables (distributed), then wrap the local table in a subquery.
 Citus' subquery execution logic will allow the join to work.
-See :ref:`join_local_dist`.
+See :ref:`join_local_dist` and :ref:`join_local_ref`.

 .. _unsupported: